 Scientific Explanation

 From a statistical viewpoint, percentages help us interpret data sets more intuitively.
-Take this case: if a class of 40 students receives a score of 14 on a quiz, reporting that the score corresponds to 35 % of the total possible points instantly conveys that the performance is below average without needing to reference the raw numbers repeatedly.
-Beyond that, percentages are essential in fields such as chemistry (mass percent composition), finance (interest rates), and epidemiology (prevalence rates), underscoring their broad applicability beyond simple arithmetic.
+As an example, if a class of 40 students receives a score of 14 on a quiz, reporting that the score corresponds to 35 % of the total possible points instantly conveys that the performance is below average without needing to reference the raw numbers repeatedly.
+Worth adding, percentages are essential in fields such as chemistry (mass percent composition), finance (interest rates), and epidemiology (prevalence rates), underscoring their broad applicability beyond simple arithmetic.

 Frequently Asked Questions ### What if the part is larger than the whole?